EVS Class-5 NCERT Solutions, Chapter 4-: Mangoes Round the Year

 Question 2: To eat mangoes round the year we make different items like pickles, aam papad, chutney, chikky, etc. List some other food with which we make different things, so that we can enjoy it throughout the year.

-The following are some examples of food items which can be enjoyed throughout the year—
+Answer: The following are some examples of food items which can be enjoyed throughout the year—

 (i) Pickles using different fruits and vegetables.